oalvarez-in/devops-exercise/README.md

 <img src="images/argocd.png" width="650px" height="350px">

-- When a new version is detected apply Rolling Update for keep the traffic without break-down the service.
+- When a new version is detected, apply Rolling Update for keeping the traffic without break-down the service.

 <img src="images/rollingupdate.png" width="650px" height="350px">